Skip to content

 BrowserStack Live is designed to provide developers and QA professionals with the ability to conduct real-time, manual testing on a wide range of browsers and devices.
 This tool empowers you to interact with your web applications remotely, mimicking user behaviors and scenarios, and ensures that your software meets the highest standards of quality and user experience.

-Features of BrowserStack Live
+What Are the Key Features of BrowserStack Automate?

 1. Live Interactive Testing: BrowserStack Live allows you to access real browsers and devices remotely.
 With this feature, you can manually explore and interact with your web application as if you were using it on your local machine.